CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 ...

 #### Claws
-You use claws, talons or blades that protrude from your fingers or in-between your knuckles to strike with deadly efficiency.
+You have talons, blades or spines that protrude from your fingers, in-between your knuckles, or all over your body.
 The primary attribute for this set is Agility.
 - **Savagery**
     - **Action Type:** Passive
     - **Power Point Cost:** -
     - **Requirements:** None
     - **Description:** You add your attribute modifier to damage rolls an additional time.